agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 <br/>

 #### `key`
-The key/name is an optional property that serves to identify a State later.
+The `key/name` is an optional property that serves to identify a State later.
-A key is pretty useful during debug sessions or if we persist our State.
+A key is pretty useful during debug sessions or if we [persist](./Methods.md#persist) our State.
-Then, it automatically uses the `key` as persist-key, and we don't have to pass a separate key.
+Then, it automatically uses the `key` as persist-key, and we don't have to pass a separate one.
 We recommend giving each State a unique `key`, since it has only advantages.
 ```ts
 const MY_STATE = App.createState("myInitialValue", {